ali-shehab94/old-bio/README.md

-- 👋 I’m Ali
+### 👋 I’m Ali
-- 🎸 I'm a musician
+- 🎸 I'm a musician and I play multiple instruments
-- 👀 I’m currently learning web development
 - 🐕 I’m currently learning web development with languages Javascript, and PHP
+- ⚽ My goal is to become a proffessional Full Stack web developer.
 - 📨 Reach me on ali.shehab.ut@gmail.com